-Inspirational art work created by stroke survivors from across West Kent were on public display at Allington Library on Tuesday 6 November.
+Inspirational art work created by stroke survivors from across Sheffield will be on public display at the Harland Cafe on John Street, Sheffield throughout October.

-Tara Galloway, Head of Stroke Support from the Stroke Association said: “We’re amazed by everyone’s artwork, but in particular the beautiful artwork Natalie has created and the winning picture from the Stroke Associations Christmas card competition by Steven Ferrari.
-Art therapy has given Natalie a new lease of life and it is now much more than a hobby, it is essential therapy for her.
+Samantha Jones, Head of Stroke Support from the Stroke Association said: “We’re amazed by everyone’s beautiful artwork.
+Art therapy can give stroke survivors a new lease of life and is now much more than a hobby, it is essential therapy.

-“Art therapy can help stroke survivors build their confidence and express themselves in new ways.
-We see the overwhelming courage and determination many stroke survivors, such as Natalie, show in coping with the loss of different skills that we take for granted.”
+"Art therapy can help stroke survivors build confidence and express themselves in new ways.
+We see the overwhelming courage and determination many stroke survivors show in coping with the loss of different skills that we take for granted.”